-For years, having a second home in your own country, on the Costa del Sol or in the heart of the Austrian mountains was mostly reserved for people over 60.
-However, more and more people in their forties are starting to get interested in a holiday home.
+A second home in the Netherlands, on the Costa del Sol, or in the middle of the mountains of Austria: some years ago this was mainly reserved for the over-sixties, but nowadays more and more forty-somethings are also interested in holiday homes.

-This is mostly because the interest rate on savings is close to nothing.
-"This kind of return is no good," says Gerard Booij from Den Bosch.
-According to him, it is better to invest in stones.
-Last year, the former entrepreneur sold a large distribution center for a large sum, and invested this in the purchase of five holiday homes: four in Julianadorp, in North Holland, and one in Zandvoort.
+This is mainly due to the fact that the interest rate on savings is virtually zero.
+"Such a return doesn't make me happy," says Gerard Booij from Den Bosch.
+According to him, it would be better to invest in real estate.
+Last year, the former entrepreneur sold a large distribution center, received a lot of money for it, and invested it in the purchase of five holiday homes: four in Julianadorp in North Holland, and one in Zandvoort.

 "You're talking about a 6 percent return, that's something else.
 These cottages are rented out 70 percent of the time to people who want to spend a week out.
 Pretty good, isn't it?"

 Investing in real estate, is that risk free?
 Van den Brink: "Nobody can guarantee that the value of a holiday home will always remain at the same level or even increase.
 But if you take a look at the past few years, you can see that the prices are very stable and are currently going up.
 So in that respect, it's a constant value investment."

 How many Dutch people actually own a second home is unknown.
 However, real estate association NVM does know how many second homes have been sold in our country.
 In 2017 there were 4330 sales, an increase of 15 percent compared to the year before.
 In 2018 that number would have increased to 4700, based on figures from the Land Registry Office.
 According to the NVM, Zeeland is particularly popular.

 Recent research by the Second Home Fair among a thousand visitors shows that Spain is by far the favorite country for a holiday home (27 percent).
 This is followed by the Netherlands (17 percent) and France (12 percent).
 The average purchase price of a second home is 234,000 euros.